Install Your Own Stunning Camper Van Ceiling

 If you go slow and steady, we’re convinced that you, too, can easily install a stunning camper van conversion ceiling.

 We love our tongue-and-groove cedar planks and wouldn’t change anything about our van ceiling build.
 And these ceiling boards have held up nicely during all the thousands of miles that we’ve driven.

-If you have any questions about our DIY van build, be sure to leave a comment below!
+If you have any questions, be sure to leave a comment below!